-Let's dip into the research: Studies have shown that the flavonoids and phenolic acid in oregano can help manage inflammation and oxidative stress; thyme has well-documented immune-supporting powers; rosemary touts antioxidant and neuroprotective properties; finally, alliums (think garlic, scallion, shallot, leek, and chives) are chock-full of antioxidant properties—some experts even recommend eating a clove of garlic a day, if you can tolerate the taste.
+Let's dip into the research: Studies have shown that the flavonoids and phenolic acid in oregano can help manage inflammation and oxidative stress1; thyme has well-documented immune-supporting powers2; rosemary touts antioxidant and neuroprotective properties3; finally, alliums (think garlic, scallion, shallot, leek, and chives) are chock-full of antioxidant properties—some experts even recommend eating a clove of garlic a day, if you can tolerate the taste.

 In terms of ease, herbs are notoriously low-maintenance: "Herbs tend to recede themselves," says Miller, and they tend to be perennial (meaning, they live on for multiple growing seasons).
 See here for how to prep your very own herb garden.

-This Mexican squash is rich in antioxidants, fiber, and phytonutrients—namely, quercetin and myricetin (another powerful flavonoid).
-One study even found that dried chayote had an antioxidant and anti-inflammatory effect in older adults with metabolic syndrome.
+This Mexican squash is rich in antioxidants, fiber, and phytonutrients—namely, quercetin and myricetin4 (another powerful flavonoid).
+One study even found that dried chayote had an antioxidant and anti-inflammatory effect in older adults with metabolic syndrome5.
 The gourd has a flavor akin to a cucumber or jicama, and you can enjoy it cooked or raw—simply snap it right off the vine.

 Miller also touts the ease of kale trees.
 For those without a yard, don't worry—these trees typically grow 2 to 3 feet tall, and they're pretty resilient: "[They] can really take everything from tons of water to a minimum of water," says Miller.